Problem – no WiFi after Fresh Install

 Note that in most cases PCI-ID correlates to the Chip ID, but that is not always the case, so identify your device using the PCI-ID.

 Regardless of the PCI-ID, always check the distro’s documentation and user forums for the most up-to-date information.
-Broadcom wireless solutions change constantly and vary from distro to distro.
+Broadcom wireless solutions change constantly and often vary from distro to distro.

 System used for this Guide

-The system used for this guide was an Intel Pentium T2310 / 1.46 GHz ( Dual-Core ) laptop where Mint 16 (Mate) was freshly installed to the hard drive.
+The system used for this guide was an Intel Pentium T2310 / 1.46 GHz ( Dual-Core ) laptop with Mint 16 (Mate) freshly installed to the hard drive.
 The built-in wireless device was based on the BCM 4311 chipset.
-No other options existed at the time for connecting to the Internet except for wireless, which didn’t work after the OS installation.
+No other options existed at the time for connecting to the Internet except for wireless, which wouldn’t work after the OS installation.

 Broadcom Wireless Issues

-Although some Linux distros support Broadcom wireless out-of-the-box or may provide options within the OS to install the correct drivers/firmware, most do not because of a variety of ongoing development, proprietary and support issues.
-For this reason, a Web search for Broadcom wireless connection problems can result in multiple pages of possible solutions and troubleshooting suggestions, much which may be out-of-date and therefore may not work.
+Although some Linux distros support Broadcom wireless out-of-the-box or provide options within the OS to install the correct drivers/firmware, most do not because of a variety of ongoing development, proprietary and support issues.
+When users search the Web for answers, this often results in page after page of possible solutions and troubleshooting suggestions, many which may be out-of-date and therefore may no longer work.
 The amount of information can overwhelm and confuse users desperate for an easy and quick solution.
 An informative Archlinux.org Wiki entry (2013), Broadcom Wireless, describes many of these issues and illustrates why so much confusion and seemingly conflicting information exists about getting wireless to work for Broadcom devices in Linux.

 Current Support Issues

-Fortunately, driver/firmware support and installation options for Broadcom wireless devices have steadily improved and increasingly don’t require as much user effort or technical expertise; however, this doesn’t mean that problems are now a thing of the past.
+Fortunately, driver/firmware support and installation options for Broadcom wireless devices have steadily improved and don’t require as much user effort or technical expertise as before; however, this doesn’t mean that problems are now a thing of the past.
 Many users may still need another PC to hunt the Web for the correct drivers, may find themselves the frustrating catch-22 position of needing a LAN connection in order to install the drivers, or learn that the correct drivers are not clearly specified, or when specified, are not included with the installation media.